 - FAKE means that the face is taken from a picture or a video.

-- NOT_COMPUTED means that the face wasn't checked.
-This situation may occur, for example, if the frames from the sensor are not synchronized (an RGB frame is received but a corresponding depth frame wasn't found in a certain time range).
+- NOT_COMPUTED means that the face was not checked.
+This situation may occur, for example, if the frames from the sensor are not synchronized (an RGB frame is received but a corresponding depth frame is not found in a certain time range).